2.9" Mosasaur Fossil Jaw Section Cretaceous Dinosaur Era Texas Ozan FM COA, Stand

 Diet: Carnivore.

-Size: Depending upon the species, Mosasaur could range between 6 to possibly just under 14 meters in length.
+Size: Depending upon the species, Mosasaur could range between 6 and possibly just under 14 meters in length.

-Known locations: Fossil locations suggest a worldwide distribution, but especially well-known from Europe and North America.
+Known locations: Fossil locations suggest a worldwide distribution, but are especially well-known from Europe and North America.

 Time period: Campanian to Maastrichtian of the Cretaceous.